Church of God by Faith

-The Church of God by Faith is a Pentecostal denomination in the United States.
+The Church of God by Faith is a Pentecostal denomination aligned with the holiness movement.
+It is based in the United States.
+The Church of God by Faith was organized by the Christian minister John Bright in 1914.

 History

 The Church of God By Faith, Inc. is a religious institution founded in 1914 in Jacksonville, Florida, United States, by John Bright, Aaron Matthews, Sr., Nathaniel Scippio and Hubert Steadman.
 In 1922 an assembly was held in Alachua, Florida, US, a charter was drafted, and the name Church of God By Faith, Inc. officially adopted.
 Since 1987 the annual meetings of the church have been held in Atlanta, Georgia.
 Hubert Steadman became the first Executive Secretary and Editor for the Sunday School literature and other publications.

 The first assembly meeting of the church was held in 1917 at White Springs, Florida; after which, missions were set up in various places.
-Palatka, FL was the "headquarters" of the group in 1919.
-A General Assembly was held in Alachua, Florida in 1922 where the leading elders drafted a charter, now known as the "Church of God By Faith, Inc." The General Assembly was moved from Alachua, Florida to Ocala, Florida, in December 1941.
+Palatka, Florida, was the "headquarters" of the group in 1919.
+A General Assembly was held in Alachua, Florida, in 1922 where the leading elders drafted a charter, now known as the "Church of God By Faith, Inc." The General Assembly was moved from Alachua to Ocala, Florida, in December 1941.
 In 1987, the church went annually to Atlanta, Georgia, where meetings are still held.

-The Church of God by Faith, Inc. is a 105-year-old organization which has had four bishops:
+The Church of God by Faith, Inc. has had four bishops: